 Nick Barker has seen the Australian music industry spin, chase its tail, die, resurrect and do it all over again.
-Thirty-five years later, he’s still here and no one is more surprised than him but he appears to be happy about it because on 11th May he releases a new single, featuring Felicity Urquhart.
-It’s called ‘Where I Wanna Be’.
+Thirty-seven years later, he’s still here and no one is more surprised than him as he releases ‘Chinese Burn‘, from his upcoming album, Exoskeleton, set to release on September 22nd on Golden Robot Records.

 Come 1988, his new band Nick Barker And The Reptiles, began gaining label interest.
 They had their first break through with the Chris Bailey-produced single, ‘Another Me’, followed by four crazy years of booze-soaked pub rock.
 The Reptiles released two albums: Goin’ to Pieces in 1989, that included their hit cover version of Steve Harley’s ‘Make Me Smile’ and After the Show in 1991, recorded in Melbourne and Memphis, and produced by Joe Hardy (ZZ Top, Georgia Satellites, Steve Earle).
 Sadly, The Reptiles fell apart in 1993 after the release of Loose, an EP that gave an insight into the band’s true potential.